tejastagra/etf-arbitrage-bot/README.md

 ## Acknowledgements

 - Moneycontrol for ETF data
-- requests, BeautifulSoup, dotenv – for making Python great
+- Python libraries including requests, BeautifulSoup, and python-dotenv for simplifying development.